gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 `react` and `react-dom` dependencies must be configured as a `singleton`, otherwise either an error will be thrown at bootstrapping if the loaded `react` versions are incompatible, or features like `useState` will not work.

-The `react-router-dom` dependency must as well be configured as a `singleton` because it relies on a global React context that needs to be declared in the host application and is consumed by remote modules.
+The `react-router` dependency must as well be configured as a `singleton` because it relies on a global React context that needs to be declared in the host application and is consumed by remote modules.

 ## Learn more